In memoriam: Emeritus Professor Lee Seng Lip

 Renowned academic, passionate educator

-Emeritus Prof. Lee also had a storied career in academia, publishing more than 500 papers in international and regional journals.
+Emeritus Prof Lee also had a storied career in academia, publishing more than 500 papers in international and regional journals.
 He also taught several thousand students, many of whom went on to become fellow professors in the field or respected practicing engineers.

-“NUS mourns the loss of an outstanding engineer, scholar, and educator.
-Emeritus Prof. Lee’s immeasurable legacy will always be treasured and remembered by his colleagues, students, and friends who have had the privilege of knowing and working with him.
+“NUS mourns the loss of an outstanding engineer, scholar and educator.
+Emeritus Prof Lee’s immeasurable legacy will always be treasured and remembered by his colleagues, students and friends who have had the privilege of knowing and working with him.
 He will be deeply missed by many of us in NUS,” said NUS President Professor Tan Eng Chye.

-In fact, Emeritus Prof. Lee’s lifelong passion was revealed in a newspaper interview in 2013, when he was asked about the proudest achievement from his career.
+In fact, Emeritus Prof Lee’s lifelong passion was revealed in a newspaper interview in 2013, when he was asked about the proudest achievement from his career.

-Rather than naming a famous landmark on the Singapore skyline, he said, “I’m proudest of the fact that I’ve educated many engineers, who have contributed to the infrastructural development in Singapore and Southeast Asia.”
+Rather than naming a famous landmark on the Singapore skyline, he said, “I’m proudest of the fact that I’ve educated many engineers, who have contributed to the infrastructural development in Singapore and South-east Asia.”

-Professor Richard Liew, Head of NUS Civil and Environmental Engineering (CEE), said of Emeritus Prof. Lee’s passing, “We are truly honoured to have Emeritus Professor Lee as our pioneer in CEE family.
+Professor Richard Liew, Head of NUS Civil and Environmental Engineering (CEE), said of Emeritus Prof Lee’s passing, “We are truly honoured to have Emeritus Professor Lee as our pioneer in CEE family.
 His memory and legacy will remain forever etched in our minds and of those who knew him.”